ifabrisarabellapark/sc-solana-examples/calculator/README.md

 anchor build
 ```

- - display the keypair's public key, next cipy it into your declare_id! macro BOTH in lib.rs AND Anchor.toml
+ - display the keypair's public key, next copy it into your declare_id! macro BOTH in lib.rs AND Anchor.toml
 ```bash
 anchor keys list
 ```